 Your triplets make cameo appearances in your novels.
 Do other personal details or experiences end up in your stories?

 You spotted them!
 My boys fill my thoughts when I’m not writing, so it’s no surprise that they’ve crept into my stories.
 Indeed, other bits of my life occasionally slip into my stories, too, like Shermie’s obsession with particular foods and flavors in Big Mouth—personally, I couldn’t pass up a white Gummy Bear if my life depended on it, but I haven’t eaten a yellow one since first grade.
 What flavor is that, anyway, Lemon Pledge?
 Mona’s fascination with clever bumper stickers in Honk If You Hate Me is right up my alley, too.
 I collected inspirational quotes when I was in high school, although I never wall-papered my room with them.
 As for Potter Pete’s meat wagon—absolutely true to life!
-A converted ice cream truck hawking raw meat drove past my house every day as I wrote Honk, only it played mariachi music instead of Elvis ditties.
+A converted ice cream truck hawking raw meat drove past my house every day as I wrote Honk, although it played mariachi music instead of Elvis ditties.
 Sometimes the most unbelievable details come from real life.

 Are your characters inspired by people you know?

 Even though personal details do end up in my books, I can’t trace any of my characters back to people I know.
 The characters seem to create their own personalities as their tales develop, I just go along for the ride, giving them a little nudge now and then—much like raising children, I suppose.
 It makes sense that the characters develop interests similar to my own or to some of my friends and family, as most people tend to choose friends who like the things they like, and I do consider my characters friends.
 Heck, I have to—I spend a lot of time with them!